ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 # More specific Learning Objectives

-The most important thing we want you to get out of this lab is the ability to
+The most important thing we want you to get out of this lab is the ability to ...
 * create a solution to a Python problem
-* iterate until your solution produces the correct behavior on a wide as possible range on inputs
+* iterate until your solution produces the correct behavior on a wide range on inputs
 * keep every step of that development process in a GitHub repo